aburch/simutrans/documentation/OTRP_information_en.md

 You can use all add-ons for simutrans standard on OTRP.
 There is no OTRP-specialized add-ons.
 ## Compatibility of the save data
 - Save data of simutrans standard can be loaded on OTRP.
-- **When you load the data of OTRP v12 or v13, Please press the button "This is a data of OTRP v12 or v13." before the loading.**
+- **When you load the data of OTRP v12 or v13, please press the button "This is a data of OTRP v12 or v13." before the loading.**
+- When you launch OTRP v14 **for the first time**, please **delete autosave.sve** to prevent a crash.
 - No compatibility for ex-OTRP.

+# Contact Me
+If you have any questions, please feel free to ask me through the simutrans international forum or @himeshi_hob in Twitter.
+Every issue reports and your opinions are greatly appreciated.